okTurtles/group-income/README.md

 Run the tests:

 ```
-# In on terminal window
+# In one terminal window
 grunt dev
 # In another terminal window
 grunt test
 ```

-In the future you'll be able to just run `grunt test` by itself.
+- In the future you'll be able to just run `grunt test` by itself.